keerthanachowdary21/Category-Management/README.md

 ## 🔗 Integration

-Ensure both frontend and backend servers are running.
+Please make sure both front-end and back-end servers are running.
 API calls from the frontend are configured to point to:
 `http://localhost:5000/api`
 If your backend is hosted elsewhere, update the Axios base URL accordingly.